Welcome to today's edition of the Rush 24-7 podcast.

 Because she's not allowed to say anything.

-That is uh natural security.
+That is national security.

-I just like you know, she can't prove she's covert, I I can't prove this.
+Just like, you know, she can't prove she's covert.

 Because it's plain as day what this is.

-Uh he used his question period specifically to make his anti-war case as a potential Democrat presidential candidate.
+He used his question period specifically to make his anti-war case as a potential Democrat presidential candidate.

-At any rate, uh brief time out here because of the constraints of time, sit tight, we'll be back and continue.
+At any rate, brief time out here because of the constraints of time.

-Here again the phone number for open line Friday, 800-282-2882.
+Here again, the phone number for Open Line Friday, 800-282-2882.

-Stit tight.
+Stick tight.

 And we're back.

-Yeah, we're we're taught to take evasive measures.
+And we're taught to take evasive measures.

-Now I don't doubt that that's true.
+Now, I don't doubt that that's true.

 I'm sure they all have such training.